2008 Florida Amendment 2

-Florida Amendment 2 is an amendment made to the Constitution of Florida in 2008.
+Florida Amendment 2 is an amendment made to the constitution of the U.S. state of Florida in 2008.
 It added Article I, Section 27 to the constitution, which defines marriage as a union only between one man and one woman, and thus bans the creation of similar unions, such as civil unions or same-sex marriage.

-Since 2014, the measure has been litigated in court and has been struck down by multiple state courts so far in several counties of southern Florida.
+Since 2014, the measure was litigated in court and was struck down by multiple state courts in several counties of southern Florida.
 Same-sex marriage became legal in Florida when the decision in the federal case Brenner v.
 Scott found the amendments banning same-sex marriage (including Amendment 2) to be unconstitutional.

 Background

-Florida previously had banned same-sex marriage on multiple occasions and upheld their decision on it through court. in 1977, Governor Reubin Askew signed a bill banning homosexuals from marrying and adoption.
+Florida previously had banned same-sex marriage on multiple occasions and upheld their decision on it through court.
+In 1977, Governor Reubin Askew signed a bill banning homosexuals from marrying & adoption.
 In 1997, the "Defense of Marriage Act" was enacted by the Florida legislature which again codified that marriage was between a man and a woman and prevented the state from recognizing any same-sex marriages performed out of the state.

+Polling released in December 2003 found opposition to same-sex marriage in Florida at 65%.
+A Schroth & Associates poll, conducted March 3 - 4, 2004, found 65% of Floridians opposed same-sex marriage, 27% supported same-sex marriage and 8% didn't know or refused to answer, while 53% of Floridians supported civil unions, 39% opposed civil unions and 8% didn't know or refused to answer.

 In 2005, the case Wilson v.
 Ake occurred at the United States District Court for the Middle District of Florida in which a lesbian couple attempted to have their same-sex marriage from Massachusetts recognized.
 The case resulted in judge James S. Moody Jr. upholding the same-sex marriage ban.
+Two Quinnipiac University Polling Institute polls, one conducted July 30 - August 6, 2007, found 35% of Floridians opposed any legal recognition of same-sex unions, 29% supported civil unions and 27% supported same-sex marriage, while another poll conducted September 2 - 4, 2008, found 35% of Floridians support civil unions, 31% opposed any legal recognition of same-sex unions and 27% supported same-sex marriage.

 Campaign

 The amendment was proposed in an initiative by Florida4Marriage.
-Although same-sex marriage had already banned same-sex marriage, some worried that a court case such as Wilson v.
+Although same-sex marriage was already banned, some worried that a court case such as Wilson v.
 Ake could possibly overturn the same-sex marriage ban.
 Proposed constitutional amendments in Florida require 611,009 signatures, including at least 8% of voters in the last presidential election and at least 8% of voters in each congressional district of Florida.
 The initiative would later pass and be certified with 649,346 signatures and was placed on the ballot in February 2008.
 60% of voters were required to pass the amendment in Florida.

 Similar proposals were put to a vote at the same time in Arizona and California.

-A Quinnipiac University Polling Institute poll on September 8, 2008, showed that 55% favored the proposed amendment, while 41% oppose it.

 Voting for the amendment began on November 4, 2008.